kciurleo/AGN/README.md

 `seyferts.csv` and `seyferts.vot` are identical subsets of `full_point_sources.csv` made up of any sources classified as a Seyfert by either Agostino or Portsmouth.
 The latter contains only a select few of the columns of the former.

-`obsids_seyferts.csv` is a table of all Chandra obsids which contain sources identified as potential Seyferts, along with the observations' dates and exposure lengths, and is merged with `seyferts.csv` such that each source-obsid pair is listed once.
+`obsids_seyferts.csv` is a table of all Chandra obsids which contain sources identified as potential Seyferts, along with the observations' dates and exposure lengths, and is merged with `seyferts.csv`.
 This is created in `find_obsid_given_name.sh`.

 `source_info_obsid_unique_seth.txt` is a table of Seyfert candidates previously identified by Seth Larner which were a useful comparison to Seyfert candidates identified in `seyferts.csv`.